Prize Book

 16.

-Make a poster to illustrate the fair theme- "Need for Speed"
+Make a poster to illustrate the fair theme- "Sewing, Sowing and Growing"

 Use words of different sizes, logos, pictures, and colours